 Sleeper car passengers on the Auto Train and those trains that run for two nights use Amtrak’s traditional dining.
 The remaining long-distance trains offer sleeping car passengers Amtrak’s flex dining.

-Amtrak provides a cafe car for coach and sleeper passengers looking to add more to their food, snack, or drink intake.
+Amtrak provides a cafe car for coach and sleeper passengers who want to buy food, snacks, or drinks.

 Food On Amtrak Regional Trains